About The Metro Atlantic Athletic Conference

-MAAC women’s golf competition is comprised of five member schools – Fairfield, Monmouth, Niagara, Quinnipiac and Siena – and three associate members – the University at Albany, the University of Dayton, and the University of Hartford.
+MAAC women’s golf competition is comprised of five member schools – Fairfield, Monmouth, Niagara, Quinnipiac, and Siena – and three associate members – the University at Albany, the University of Dayton, and the University of Hartford.

 For the first time in league history, an associate member was added in men’s swimming & diving when Bryant University joined the league in the summer of 2012.

-In April of 2013 the MAAC added field hockey as a sponsored sport with competition beginning in the fall of the 2013-14 academic year between four member institutions – Monmouth University, Quinnipiac University, Rider University and Siena College.
+In April of 2013 the MAAC added field hockey as a sponsored sport with competition beginning in the fall of the 2013-14 academic year between four member institutions – Monmouth University, Quinnipiac University, Rider University, and Siena College.
 In June of 2013 the MAAC added associate members to the Field Hockey League - Bryant University and Sacred Heart University, bringing the MAAC to six teams for 2014.
 Most recently, MAAC member Fairfield University joined the league for the 2015-16 academic year.
-In the winter of 2015, LIU Brooklyn joined the league and is set to begin competition in the fall of 2016-17.
+In the winter of 2015, LIU Brooklyn joined the league and began competition in the fall of 2016-17.
 In March of 2015, former MAAC member La Salle University joined the league in women’s golf and water polo, and begins competition in 2016-17.